1 Changing the size of MySQL buffers

 The number of bytes to use when sorting

-bytes of each value are used; the rest are ignored). net_buffer_length
+BLOBorTEXTvalues (only the firstmax_sort_lengthbytes of each value are used; the rest are ignored). net_buffer_length-

 The communication buffer is reset to this size between queries.
 This